-The beach city of Santa Monica is situated on the west side of Los Angeles California.
+The beach city of Santa Monica is on the west side of Los Angeles California.
 It has a population of almost 90,000 people.
-Santa Monica has more than 97 miles of bike lanes and paths that make it easy for cyclists to get around the city.
+Santa Monica has more than 97 miles of bike lanes and paths, making it easy for cyclists to get around the city.

 It is among the most popular beach destinations with stunning ocean views.
-The town is filled with exciting places to explore, including shopping districts, movie theaters, etc.
+The town has exciting places to explore, including shopping districts, movie theaters, etc.

 The long beach-front location makes it a popular spot for cycling.
 With more than 33 miles of on-street bike lanes and off-street paths, cyclists have plenty of options for getting around this city.
 Santa Monica is also one of the most walkable cities in America.
 The air quality along the beach is refreshingly good.

 Santa Monica has had an ambitious goal to expand its cycling infrastructure in recent years.
-They also have some bicycle-sharing programs, making it easy to borrow a bike for use in the City!
+They also have bicycle-sharing programs, making it easy to borrow a bike in the City!
 If you are looking for recreational bike riding, Santa Monica is the place!